lupastec/bb/03-Switching Deployment/stage-01/quiz/01-Black Belt Switching Deployment - STAGE1 QUIZ.md

 * ***To act as an aggregation point, provide Layer 2 boundary, introduce Layer 3, and manage congestion with QoS.***

-## 8. WWhich of the following is NOT listed as an attribute of the Access Layer in the design fundamentals?
+## 8. Which of the following is NOT listed as an attribute of the Access Layer in the design fundamentals?

 * Provides endpoints and users direct access to the network.
 * Supports Wireless LAN access APs.